adoptium/containers/README.md

 ./dockerhub_doc_config_update.sh
 ```

-This script will create a file called _eclipse-temurin_.
+This script will create a file called _eclipse-temurin_ by default.

-Then edit the [Manifest on Docker Hub](https://github.com/docker-library/official-images/blob/master/library/eclipse-temurin), replacing all of the contents.
+Create new PR to replace [Manifest on Docker Hub](https://github.com/docker-library/official-images/blob/master/library/eclipse-temurin) with new content of _eclipse-temurin_

+- Go to https://github.com/docker-library/official-images/blob/master/library/eclipse-temurin web UI
+- Cliek **edit(pencil button)**
+- Remove its content
+- Copy-paste _eclipse-temurin_'s content
-At the bottom of that edit screen add a title and description for the commit and click on the _Propose Change_ button.
+- At the bottom of that edit screen' Propose changes seciont
+  - add **title** e.g [eclipse-temurin: XXXXX]
+  - add **description** for the commit
+  - click  **Propose Change** button.

-In the next screen click on the _Create Pull Request Button_.
+In the next screen click on the **Create Pull Request** button.

 Once that PR has been created it will be automatically tested and reviewed by Docker Hub staff and eventually released.

 ### Diff Output at Docker Hub

-It can be useful to look at the diff output created by one of the Docker Hub GitHub Actions on the Pull Request.
+It can be useful to look at the "Diff for XXX:" output created by one of the Docker Hub GitHub Actions on the Pull Request.
 This output
 should not be read as a traditional PR (since Docker Hub bots do move things around, so you may see what looks like odd deletions)
 but as a sanity check to make sure you see the platforms/architectures that you expect.